paralax/ColossalOpera/easy/vampire_numbers.md

 Additional information can be found here: http://www.primepuzzles.net/puzzles/puzz_199.htm

-# Formal Input Description
+# Input Description

 Two digits on one line indicating *n*, the number of digits in the number to factor and find if it is a vampire number, and *m*, the number of fangs.
+Example:

+    4 2

-# Formal Output Description
+# Output Description

 A list of all vampire numbers of *n* digits, you should emit the number and its factors (or "fangs").

-# Sample Input

-    4 2

-# Sample Output
+Example:

     1260=21*60
     1395=15*93